fabiocbr75/KeePassWindowsHello/README.md

 # Technology used:

-  - Using Windows Hello with new Windows Runtime library (No UWP Desktop Bride needed)
+  - Using Windows Hello with new Windows Runtime library (No UWP Desktop Bride needed).
+Compatibile set to Windows 10, version 2004.
   - DPAPI to crypt\encrypt encrypt sensitive data

 # Compile & Install: